 Step 2: Wash the Collard Greens

+While the cooking liquid simmers, wash and cut the collard greens.
 Collard greens are notoriously gritty, so it's important to get them good and clean.

 So just how do you clean collard greens, you ask? - Soak them and scrub them with a little bit of salt.

-Start by separating the leaves of your big bunch of collard greens and give them a quick rinse under running water to remove any "obvious" grit.
+Start by separating the leaves of your big bunch of collard greens and then give them a quick rinse under running water to remove any "obvious" grit.

 So just how to you clean collard greens, you ask? - Soak them and scrub them with a little bit of salt.

 Then place them in a large bowl or clean sink and cover the collard leaves with warm water.
-Add 2 teaspoons salt to act as a scrubbing and gently scrub the leaves with your hands.
+Add 2 teaspoons salt to act as a scrubbing agent and gently scrub the leaves with your hands.
 Then rinse the collards again to remove the salt and any grit that's been scrubbed away.

 If the greens are especially gritty, repeat the